joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop.md

 10. ![](/uploads/computermappeddrive.png)
 11. Select a drive letter that isn't in use and paste in the fileshare UNC path created earlier.
 12. ![](/uploads/computermappingdrive.png)
+13. Hopefully you should successfully have mapped a drive!
+14. Once the drive is mapped, open up a Command Prompt

+    _Note: Don't run the Command Prompt as Administrator, as this runs in a separate context and doesn't have permissions to the mapped drive._
+15. Run the following command to set the necessary NTFS permissions (change the Drive mapping and AVD Users group to your own group):

+        icacls z: /grant "AVD Users":(M)

+        icacls z: /grant "Creator Owner":(OI)(CI)(IO)(M)

+        icacls z: /remove "Authenticated Users"

+        icacls z: /remove "Builtin\Users"